 About the Program

-Hobart and William Smith Colleges maintain an affiliation with the National University of Ireland, Galway (NUIG) to provide students with the opportunity to live and study among Irish students at an Irish university.
+Hobart and William Smith Colleges maintain an affiliation with the University of Galway to provide students with the opportunity to live and study among Irish students at an Irish university.
 Participants in the program are also encouraged to join one of the many university clubs and organizations in order to directly experience Irish student life and culture.
 Community service options are available and provide a unique opportunity for students to gain access to the local community.

 This program consists of a combination of special courses taught for the group and regular university courses.
 All students will take two required courses: